-Last Day to drop with a grade of "W:" April 17, 2024, by 4:00 pm Refer to: Academic Calendar for all deadlines.
+Last Day to drop with a grade of "W": April 30, 2025

+Refer to: Drops, Withdrawals & Void

+Refer to: Academic Calendar for all deadlines.

 MSU-TEXAS Policies and Procedures:

 Change of Schedule

 A student dropping a course (but not withdrawing from the University) within the first 12 class days of a regular semester or the first four class days of a summer semester is eligible for a100% refund of applicable tuition and fees.
 Dates are published in the Schedule of Classes each semester.